-It is one of the French walled cities/towns that you can visit to have a glimpse of life back in the olden days.
+It is one of the French walled cities/towns you can visit to glimpse life back in the olden days.

 In this town of Aigues-Mortes in France, there are intact medieval ramparts, fortified gates, and towers, perfect for satisfying wanderlust cravings for historical experiences.
 Beyond that, is there something else to see in Aigues-Mortes?